Snowies Alpine Traverse

 Meals provided: Breakfast, lunch, dinner & snacks

-Our final day begins with a sunrise ascent of Mount Kosciuszko.
-Arriving early, we avoid the crowds and take in the panoramic views of the Snowy Mountains, relishing the unique experience of standing atop the highest point in Australia.
+Our final day begins with a sunrise from the highest mountain range in Australia.
+After the sunrise and packing up camp, it is a short 3km to summit Mt Kosciuszko.
+Arriving before the crowds, take in the panoramic views of the Snowy Mountains, relishing the unique experience of standing atop the highest point in Australia.

 After descending from the summit, we pass Lake Cootapatamba and leave the marked trail to explore the Rams Head Range.
 This off-track route is a highlight of our journey, offering a final immersive experience in the high country and the opportunity to climb three additional prominent peaks.